sketch-city/harvey-api/README.md

 2. `atom .env` to edit the VARS
 3. Get a server credential from google for https://console.developers.google.com/apis/api/drive.googleapis.com/overview
+4. Make sure to Enable both Google Drive API and Google Sheets API
-4. Get the private key and email from the json file google gets you
+5. Get the private key and email from the json file google gets you
-5. Those are the ENV to use
+6. Those are the ENV to use

 Design Choices
 -------------